 When it comes to your site’s SEO, content is king.
 If your website has all of the relevant information needed to make your site viewer’s experience a joy, than your SEO is on the right track.
 Check out this previous post for great tips on how to write content with SEO in mind.

-Sure!
-In fact an active blog is a fantastic source to generate fresh new content onto your website, a great bonus on the SEO front.
+An active blog is a fantastic source to generate fresh new content onto your website, a great bonus on the SEO front.
+Plus, the Wix Blog comes with advanced capabilities such as AMP pages (Accelerated Mobile Pages), so that your blog articles loads super quickly when clicked on from search results.

 Google recently announced that they’re giving a higher SEO score to sites that are mobile optimized.
 Great news for Wix users; your Wix website is automatically optimized for mobile search engines after you take the time to make your site look great on mobile screens.
 Get to know the Wix mobile editor in this tutorial from the Help Center to make sure that your site looks just like you want it to on mobile screens.